Heera Devi Yami

 In the old photograph (Mahila Sangathan ), Heera Devi is standing on the right side (second row) holding her first child in her arms.
 The children in the front row were the students of Heera Devi.
 She used to teach English language at Budhi Bikas School behind Hanuman Mandir, Hanuman Dhokha, Kathmandu where she often had to take school children into hidings while teaching because of being surrounded by secret police agencies.
 The guardians used to give food grains in return.
 She used to feed sick underground activists fighting agaist Rana-British rule and the family members of these freedom fighters languishing in the Ranas’ jail system.

-During Heera Devi’s first pregnancy in 1946, Heera Devi had to stay back at one of the Ashrams of Vihar, India, one of the centers of Gandhiji's activities till India won its freedom in Bihar (India), a shelter for women in need of support.
-Her team mates including her husband Dharma Ratna Yami went ahead to Banaras to mobilize Nepalese people settled in India for ongoing high risk underground movement to overthrow Rana - British regime.
+During Heera Devi’s first pregnancy in 1946, while on her way to mobilse Nepalese people for creating awareness champaign and Anti Rana movement in India Heera, Devi had to stay back at one of the Ashrams of Vihar, India, one of the centers of Gandhiji's activities till India won its freedom in Bihar (India), a shelter for women in need of support.
+Her husband Dharma Ratna Yami went ahead to Banaras, Kalingpong, Darjeeling, sikkim, Patna etc to mobilize Nepalese people settled in India for mobilizing high risk underground movement to overthrow Rana - British regime ( for more information please read https://www.timilayamithapa.com/blogs/view/61.html ).
 During that time underground activists working under high risk were facing serious problem also with Nepalese leaders staying in India who were fighting over leadership roles creating confusing groups in field level in Kathmandu.
 On top of that Rana regime wanted to diffuse the movement by playing in the minds of activists.
 The situation was very grave.
 However, they could not patch up the ego centric leaders at Banaras.
 Heera Devi had to go through hard time because that was her first pregnancy.
 Even the basic staple diet of “chapattis” (Wheat bread) was unavailable due to the limited supply of food to the inmates of the overcrowded women-shelter there.
 Whenever food distribution took place inside Ashram she could not make her way through the crowd of hungry people to grab the chapattis (wheat bread) because the quantity used to be far less to feed the total inmates.
 She had no choice but to wait for months for her husband Dharma Ratna to return to that place.
 When he returned, he was shocked to see her skinny starved body.
 The first thing she demanded was food and she had to rushed a nearby restaurant.

 An enlightened patriotism was punished by the ruling Rana - British regime as they felt threatened by it.
 As the Ranas were holding absolute power over the country and exploiting the resources mainly for their own benefit, the people they could trust were those who were exclusively loyal to them alone.
 Anyone with a concern for the society at large and to the future of the country had to be the enemy of the Ranas, so they singled out, punished, jailed and executed anyone who fought for people’s welfare on the pretext that it was high treason.
 The bulk of the abled bodied members of the populations were quite familiar with the name of the British monarch and conditions in India because of connection to these who were serving the British empire, while the powerful Ranas with the backing from British imperial system chose to surround themselves with dependent sycophants and opportunists, contributing to the degradation of ethical and moral principles of the people around the seat of power.